 - Submit Your Application.
 Your application will not be complete and submitted until your recommendation has been received.
 You can log into your account and check to see whether your recommendation has been received.
 If you have questions about whether your completed application was received, please email the Program Manager.

-The application to attend the 2015 GSA Annual Meeting will open in March.
+The application to attend the 2015 GSA Annual Meeting is currently open.
 The deadline to apply is May 29, 2015 by 5 pm EST. OTF will notify award recipients in July.

 Don’t forget to visit the OTF Frequently Asked Questions page to learn more.
 If you still have questions, please contact Tahlia Bear at firstname.lastname@example.org or by phone at 303-357-1066